 The Center for Native American Youth is a national advocacy organization working to improve the health, safety, and overall well-being of Native American youth ages 24 and under.
 Founded by former US Senator Byron Dorgan, CNAY is a policy program within the Aspen Institute, headquartered in Washington, DC.
 While a part of the Aspen Institute, CNAY is also overseen by a Board of Advisors.
 We strive to bring greater national attention to the issues facing Native American youth while fostering community-driven solutions, with special emphasis on youth suicide prevention.

 Our Vision is for all Native American youth to lead full and healthy lives, to have equal access to opportunity, and to draw strength from their culture and inspire one another.

-Our Mission at The Center for Native American Youth as an advocacy organization, is to improve the health, safety, and overall well-being of Native American Youth.
+Our mission at the Center for Native American Youth as an education and advocacy organization, is to improve the health, safety, and overall well-being of Native American Youth.